A How-to-Guide for Finding the Best Financial Professional

 Doing a quick internet search is an easy way to find a financial professional.
 So is asking for a recommendation from a family member or friend.
 However, easy is not the same as best.

 Working with a financial professional entails sharing private details of your life, including your personal finances and your plans for the future.
-It requires a high-level of trust, as you’ll expect your financial professional to provide objective, unbiased guidance regarding your hard-earned money — and your short- and long-term financial goals.
+It requires a high-level of trust, as you’ll expect your financial professional to provide personalized guidance regarding your hard-earned money — and your short- and long-term financial goals.

 You’re also unique.
 Your comfort level with managing your finances, your communication style, your interest in and knowledge of financial trends, your plans for the future, and other variables make your situation different from that of anyone else.